Getting Started

 - Transactions: Farmers do not execute transactions; they focus on ordering them and including them in the blockchain.

-Being an operator
+Being an Operator

 - Transaction Submission and Execution: Operators are responsible for batching transactions into bundles and submitting them to the consensus chain, executing transactions included in the consensus block and maintaining the resulting chain state.